 - 2 cans refrigerated biscuits two 16.3 oz Pillsbury Grands Homestyle biscuits

 - Preheat the oven to 400 degrees.
 Lightly spray a muffin pan with non-stick spray and set aside.

 - Dice up your onion, carrots, zucchini and squash so the pieces are approximately the same size.

 - Heat some olive oil in a skillet over medium high heat.
-Add your veggie mixture, season (you can use what I suggested or pick your own) and cook until tender, approximately 5 minutes.
+Add your veggie mixture, season with salt, pepper, and and cook until tender, approximately 5 minutes.

 - Remove from heat and add cream of onion soup (I also added a little water at this point – just enough to get the soup from the bottom of the can) and cheese.
 Stir to combine.

 - Line each cup of the muffin pan with a biscuit, pressing into the bottom and up the sides.

 - Spoon the veggie mixture evenly into each cup.

 - Bake for 12-15 minutes or until set and slightly golden brown.

 - Let them cool for a few minutes before removing from cupcake pan.